mmarotti/solids-renderer/README.md

 # cg_render

-Rendering of solid forms using JS and canvas
+Rendering of solids using JS and canvas